darkoverlordofdata/doran-dark/test/readme.md

     ./configure

-the install --link may print some ugly messages as it tries to process the recursive disk structure, but it worked. from there, use cake tools in vscode, or
+the install --link may print some ugly messages as it tries to process the recursive disk structure, but it worked. from there, use cmake tools in vscode, or

     cd build
     make